SoundSkote/skote-portfolio-site/src/posts/Blog03_Map_Interactions.md

 ### Entering the Capture Point

-I hooked two “call function” nodes at the end of “On ComponentBegin Overlap” and “On ComponentEnd Overlap” respectively.
+I hooked two call function nodes at the end of “On ComponentBegin Overlap” and “On ComponentEnd Overlap” respectively.
 These trigger my custom events responsible for starting and stopping the sound of the point being captured.
 &nbsp;&nbsp;&nbsp;

 ![Map_Overview!](/blogImages/Bl03_Exit_Point_1_2.png "Exit_Point_1_2")